 To me, The New Year’s Challenge was like trekking in to Basecamp, and once arrived, getting acclimatized and ready for the next phase of the expedition.

-Completing The Basics I and II was like making the ascent to Camp 1 on Everest.
+Completing the first few courses was like making the ascent to Camp 1 on Everest.
 It took focus and commitment while being very aware of your surroundings and keeping tabs on your progress.

-Having just completed Emotions, I’m feeling well equipped to handle whatever lies ahead, and I know from experience that mountain weather can be quite dynamic.
+Having just completed a year of mindfulness practice, I’m feeling well equipped to handle whatever lies ahead, and I know from experience that mountain weather can be quite dynamic.
 Yet, I have my prompts for guidance and support … my Sherpas, if you will.